lhs544/lhs544/README.md

-This GitHub is my personal space where I’m slowly organizing my study notes, class projects, and experiences as what learning and trying out.
+This is my personal space where I’m slowly organizing my study notes, class projects, and experiences as what learning and trying out.